theworldisnotflat/shriveling_world/markdown/devdoc/dev_instructions.md

 2. Then in the branch in the upper left window of GitKraken, right click and, _Merge TestDataSet into master_ will introduce changes of the branch into the local _master_.

 3. Finally _push_ the modifications to the distant _master_.

+Alternatively: _Start a pull request to origin from origin/TestDataSet_